top of page

 Nicole Herz -- Woodblock Prints

 Bar Harbor Artist Nicole Herz has always been fascinated by structures.
-She finds beauty in the abstracting angles and forms of the branches of a tree in winter, the architectural lines of an old Maine barn or the remnants of her gardens.
+She finds beauty in the abstracting angles and forms of the branches of a tree in winter, the architectural lines of an old Maine barn and the remnants of her gardens.
 From the initial drawing, to the carving of the wood and the printing on Japanese paper with painted on water-based inks, she makes tough decisions to create a strong, peaceful image.
 Color, texture and shape are the critical elements of her work, which is in the traditional Japanese technique of Mokuhanga.
 Nicole's art is exceptional for its use of simplicity to achieve a complex sophistication that is elegant and inspiring.

 Tom Hitchins -- Folk Art